codewithpatelo/linkedin-ai-ads-studio/README.md

 ### 🔮 Assumptions
-- Users have valid OpenAI API keys with DALL-E 3 access
+- Users have valid OpenAI API keys with IMAGE-GPT-1 access
 - LinkedIn ad format requirements (1:1 or 4:5 aspect ratios)
 - Modern browser support for SSE and ES6+ features
 - Development environment with Python 3.11+ and Node.js 18+

 ### 🚧 Current Limitations
-1. **DALL-E struggles with texts**: DALL-E 3 is not designed to handle complex text-based prompts, which can lead to suboptimal results.
-A tweak to solve this for further iterations is to complement DALL-E with something like pillow to add those texts.
+1. **IMAGE-GPT-1 text handling**: While IMAGE-GPT-1 has improved multimodal capabilities compared to DALL-E 3, complex text overlays may still benefit from post-processing with tools like Pillow for optimal text placement.
+2. **Prompt engineering optimized for people**: Current style descriptions are optimized for generating professional people rather than products, objects, or other characters.
+This is easily adjustable through prompt engineering modifications.
-2. **No persistent storage**: Images stored in memory only
+3. **No persistent storage**: Images stored in memory only
-3. **Some steps take long**: Some steps take longer than others, which can lead to a bad user experience.
+4. **Some steps take long**: Some steps take longer than others, which can lead to a bad user experience.
 Cache, token optimization, and parallelization are some solutions to this problem.
-4. **Local reference images**: Limited to pre-loaded examples
+5. **Local reference images**: Limited to pre-loaded examples
-5. **No image caching**: Each request generates fresh images
+6. **No image caching**: Each request generates fresh images
-6. **Rate limiting**: Basic OpenAI API limits only
+7. **Rate limiting**: Basic OpenAI API limits only
-7. **Modification feature**: While we take the original image as input, DALL-E 3 will probably vary the image considerably due to its own limitations.
+8. **Modification feature**: While we take the original image as input, IMAGE-GPT-1's multimodal approach provides better consistency but may still vary the image due to the generative nature of the model.

 ## 🚀 Future Enhancements